legendum/alerts/DESIGN.md

     }

 ### Users
-A user has a username, langauge, default email address, tokens (own and given)
+A user has a username, language, default email address, tokens (own and given)

 * uuid (key)
 * data: